ConnorDonegan/geostan/README.md

 [reference](https://connordonegan.github.io/geostan/reference/index.html)
 page.
-See the package [vignettes](https://connordonegan.github.io/geostan/articles/index.html) for more on exploratory spatial data analysis, spatial measurement error models, and spatial regression with large raster layers.
+See the package [vignettes](https://connordonegan.github.io/geostan/articles/index.html) for more on exploratory spatial analysis, spatial measurement error models, spatial regression with raster layers, and building custom spatial model in Stan.

 To ask questions, report a bug, or discuss ideas for improvements or new features please visit the